 The guidance is focused on the needs of young people who have LLTCs.
-These include a range of different conditions, which have in common that they are likely to end in a premature death, either in childhood or early adulthood.
+These include a range of different conditions that are likely to end in death either in childhood or early adulthood.
 Definitions of some of the terms used in this guide are included in Appendix 3 (see page 35).

 "The main things I see as important within the guidance is puberty, adolescence, reproduction, local laws plus Q and A section."
 "Yeah changes to body and things, also a bit about how to chat to adults not like children.
 I'm 20, some professionals still chat to me like I'm 12.
 It's about not judging people on their stature but as adults."